Jesse0Michael/go-rest-assured/cmd/go-assured/README.md

     	a flag to enable the storing of calls made to the service. (default true)
 ```

+To load in a default set of stubbed endpoints from a file, follow the [Preload API Reference](preload_reference.md) guide.

 ## Stubbing

 To stub out an assured call hit the following endpoint